artcomventure/wordpress-plugin-columns/README.md

 Although the plugin is not _yet_ listed on https://wordpress.org/plugins/, you can use WordPress' update functionality to keep it in sync with the files from [GitHub](https://github.com/artcomventure/wordpress-plugin-columns).

+Since 1.4.0 please use for this our [WordPress Repository Updater](https://github.com/artcomventure/wordpress-plugin-repoUpdater).

-_We test our plugin through its paces, but we advise you to back up the database and files before the update.
+_We test our plugin through its paces, but we advise you to take all safety precautions before the update.
 Just in case of the unexpected._